Jimmy James Canales

 San Antonio, Texas

-This bio/description was originally published in 2016.
+This bio/description was originally published in 2016 and updated in 2017.
 For more current information, please refer to the award recipient's website (if provided).